 - ½ teaspoon cinnamon

 - Preheat oven (or toaster oven) to 425.
 Cut the red pepper in half, remove seeds and place halves directly on the oven rack.
 Roast for 10 to15 minutes until soft and slightly brown.

 - Sautee the chopped onion in a little soup stock for a few minutes until soft, then add chopped carrot, the remaining soup stock, and the bay leaf.

 - Cover, bring to a boil and then simmer for about 20 minutes until the carrots are soft.

-- Add pepper to simmering soup and remove soup from heat.
+- Add pepper to the simmering soup and remove soup from heat.

 - Remove bay leaf and add coconut milk and fresh basil.

-- Using an immersion blender, puree soup until desired level of creaminess while adding in lime juice, vinegar and seasoning to taste.
+- Using an immersion blender, puree soup until the desired level of creaminess while adding in lime juice, vinegar, and seasoning to taste.